-LUKOIL Group is one of the three largest taxpayers in Russia.
 Entities of the Group pay taxes in more than 60 regions of the Russian Federation thus having a significant impact on the income of some Russian regions.
 Foreign-based entities of the LUKOIL Group operate in more than 45 jurisdictions.
 LUKOIL companies in Romania, Bulgaria, Italy and Belgium are the largest taxpayers among other foreign-based entities of LUKOIL.

 LUKOIL strictly complies with requirements of the applicable tax legislation of the Russian Federation, international treaties and laws of foreign jurisdictions where entities of the Group operate, as well as follows provisions of international laws and directives.
 Entities of the Group do not conclude any transactions aimed at tax savings nor do they use aggressive practices of tax planning.

 The system of tax relation management and control in the LUKOIL Group is integrated into the overall strategic and corporate management, planning and control system and aims at minimizing tax risks and ensuring that tax obligations are fulfilled in full and in a timely manner.
 All major processes for monitoring and fulfilling tax obligations are automated and their efficiency is subject to regular reviews.
+LUKOIL's Tax Department is a unified competence center for tax matters.

 Transparency is a basis for any tax activities of the LUKOIL Group.